Post No.: 0028

 So if something is sufficiently accommodated for in the culture and environment then it will no longer be perceived as a ‘problem’ anymore – and in principle, it could be the same with mental health issues.
 Accommodate for something enough and it’ll no longer be a problem or issue.
 But for societies to feel that something is worth accommodating for, a society must recognise that there is a large enough need, demand or market for it.
 Surely at least a sixth of the population with a mental health problem at any one time, or a quarter of the population who’ll suffer from a mental health problem at least once in their lifetimes (in the UK at least) is a large enough need or market?!
 So please be counted – don’t keep it private or silent.
 Woof!

-I’ve not stood up to be counted in the past but I’ve started to now via this blog.
+(I’ve not stood up to be counted in the past but I’ve started to now via this blog.
 This post extends the call from Post No.: 0005 to stand up for mental health.
 If you’re a silent sufferer then I hope you’ll stand up and speak out with us too.
-And if you’re a ‘normal’ then I hope you’ll understand and are supportive too.
+And if you’re a ‘normal’ or ‘neurotypical’ person then I hope you are supportive of fostering a more understanding culture too.)